stackitcloud/stackit-cli/README.md

 - -R, --RAW-CONTROL-CHARS - ANSI color and style sequences will be interpreted.

 > These options will not be added automatically if a custom pager is defined.
+>
+> In that case, users can define the parameters by using the specific environment variable required by the PAGER (if supported by pager).
+>
+> For example, if user sets the PAGER environment variable to less and would like to pass some arguments, LESS environment variable must be used as following.
+>
+> export PAGER="less"
+>
+> export LESS="-R"

 ## Autocompletion